HugoBlox/hugo-blox-builder/README.md

 # [Wowchemy](https://wowchemy.com): the website builder for [Hugo](https://gohugo.io)

-### The Page Builder to Easily Create Professional Websites ✏️ 📰 🚀
+### The Page Builder to Easily Create Professional Website ✏️ 📰 🚀

 **Create _any_ kind of website for free with Wowchemy.
 Write using Markdown, Jupyter, or RStudio.
 Choose a beautiful template, color theme, and font.
 Build anything with the Page Builder - over 50 _widgets_, _themes_, and _language packs_ included!**